BreezeChMS/mainsail-ui/README.md

 ---

-## Contributing
+## Contributing & Development

-Please see the dev docs for valuable information on [Contributing](https://mainsail-ui.com/?path=/story/react-developing-getting-started--page).
+Please see the dev docs for valuable information on [Contributing](https://mainsail-ui.com/docs/development/getting-started).